jamietre/iter8/README.md

 #### max()

-Return the max of all values in the sequence
+Return the max of all values in the sequence.

 #### sum()

-Return the sum of all values in the sequence
+Return the sum of all values in the sequence.

 #### toArray()

 Return an array created by iterating the sequence completely.
-Same as `as(Array)`
+Same as `as(Array)`.

 #### toObject()

-Assuming the seqeunce contains *key-value pairs* and each key is unique, return an object with `{ property: value }` for each key-value pair.
+Assuming the seqeunce contains *key-value pairs* and each key is unique, return an object with `{property: value}` for each key-value pair.

 This method makes no effort to validate the elements in your sequence, rather, it just uses `value[0]` for each key and `value[1]` for each value.
 It is often useful in conjunction with `groupBy`, which returns a sequence of key/value pairs, or when `iter` is created from a `Map` object.